carykh/WCA_SAC/README.md

    ```
    python create_graph.py 333
    ```
      This will create a simplified .csv data file, draw a 6000x2400px .png file from that data file, and open that .png.

 * 4. Voila!
-The image should show up in your folder as "SAC_graph_333.png".
+The image should also appear in your folder as "SAC_graph_333.png".

 ## Customize the event!